How to understand the risks and stay safe from fraud

 So don’t give out any personal details over the phone, via email, or via text.
 And take care with the links you click.

-One group of scammers targeted Italian email addresses.
+During the Covid-19 pandemic, for example, one group of scammers targeted Italian email addresses.
 They sent an email claiming to contain the tips for survival that the experts won’t tell you.
 These tips were contained in an attached Word document.
 And this Word document contained a virus designed to steal banking details from computers.